nagendraputhane/marvell-openssl-engine/doc/openssl_engine/README.txt

        for syntatical and semantical information on setting up parameters and configuration.

-   II.
-Composite Ciphersuites
+  #### 2.Composite Ciphersuites
-          For using composite cipher AES-CBC-HMAC-SHA1 on TLS applications, The application must set SSL_OP_NO_ENCRYPT_THEN_MAC option on SSL CTX. s_client and s_server provides '-no_etm' command line option to do this.
+       - For using composite cipher AES-CBC-HMAC-SHA1 on TLS applications,
+       - The application must set SSL_OP_NO_ENCRYPT_THEN_MAC option on SSL CTX.
+       - s_client and s_server provides '-no_etm' command line option to do this.
 (Only in OpenSSL 3.0.0)

-07. Known Issues
+07.Known Issues
 ================
-  a) KeyUpdate is not supported in TLSv1.3 when using the cipher suite TLS_CHACHA20_POLY1305_SHA256
+   1. KeyUpdate is not supported in TLSv1.3 when using the cipher suite TLS_CHACHA20_POLY1305_SHA256
+   2. While running in async mode, OpenSSL s_client waits for a read event at socket before proceeding.
+This is an expected application behaviour.
-  b) Speed is not supported for AES-CBC-HMAC-SHA1.
+   3. Speed is not supported for AES-CBC-HMAC-SHA1.
-  c) Speed application works with a maximum application data size of 32KB
+   4. Speed application works with a maximum application data size of 32KB when dpdk engine is used.

 ..........................................